 It is hereby recommended that these establishments use a reservation system to serve their customers during authorized hours, so that they can control the number of diners within their facilities at any given time.
-They must strictly comply with the recommended six (6) to nine (9)-foot physical distancing measures and must follow all precautionary measures regarding the mandatory use of masks, the disinfection of facilities, and frequent hand washing.
+They must follow all safety measures upon entering the establishment and comply with the recommended six (6)-feet physical distancing rules, and must follow all precautionary measures regarding the mandatory use of masks, the disinfection of facilities, and frequent hand washing.